 2. Too Occupied With Their Problems:

 Uninvolved parents feel the pressure of the world and are generally busy with their own issues.
 They are either caught up in work or occupied with self-grooming.
 Parents could be facing financial, emotional, or social problems, and may end up spending time in taking care of the crises.This leaves them with little or no time for their kids, making them disengaged from their children’s lives.

 3. Influence Of Drugs Or Abusive Substances:

-If parents are addicted to alcohol, drugs or other abusive substances then they fail in their responsibilities.
+When parents are addicted to alcohol, drugs, or other abusive substances, they become uncommitted in their responsibilities They could even resort to violence.
 They could even resort to violence.
 Parents with substance abuse affect a child’s growth as they do not involve themselves with their children.
 In some cases, if parents lose their jobs, and come under financial constraints, then kids may have to drop out of school, or lack nutrition, among other things.
-(2)
+(1)

 4. Lack Of Supervision:

 Neglectful parents are broadly of two types when it comes to supervision.
 They either do not supervise their kids at all or keep them grounded constantly.
 The first kinds are passive and not inclined to supervise their kids.
 They do not bother about what the kids do, when they come home and go.
 They are barely aware of their kids’ schedules and activities.
 They do not like to inculcate discipline, and a lack of it also does not affect them.